All Images are Copyright of William Owens

 Ralph Waldo Emerson House (1829), Concord, Massachusetts.
 Emerson bought the house in 1835 and lived here until his death in 1882.
 Black and White.

 First Congregational Church (1804-09) Lebanon, Connecticut.
 Designed by the painter John Trumbull who was one of the sons of the Revolutionary War governor Jonathan Trumbull.
 John Trumbull had a brother named Jonathan Trumbull!
 The church is rather strange in appearance.
 The facade is basically a pediment sitting on four engaged columns having three bays, two of which are blind or blank with the third containing an arch for the entrance.
 The tower is much more interesting, having a brick base, then a substantial pedimented arched belfry which is followed by two balustraded octagonal stages with blind ovals.
 All is topped by a spire with a weather vane.

 Bennett House (1814), Litchfield, Connecticut; In fall color.
 A Federal style house with a Palladian window in the front gable.

 First Congregational Church (1829), Litchfield, Connecticut (1974 photograph).
 White clapboard church with columned pavilion.
 Tower of three stages plus spire sits atop the body of the church and the pavilion.

 Bennington Battle Monument, Bennington, Vermont; Commemorating the Battle of Bennington, August 1777, which actually took place in Walloomsac, New York, west of Bennington.
-The Americans, timely refreshed by New Hampshire troops under General John Stark turned back detachments of Burgoyne's army (mostly Germans from Brunswick) who were trying to get to Bennington to capture supplies.
-Their defeat was a prelude to Burgoyne's subsequent surrended at the Battle of Saratoga.
+The Americans, timely refreshed by troops under Seth Warner, turned back detachments of Burgoyne's army (mostly Germans from Brunswick) who were trying to get to Bennington to capture supplies.
+Their defeat was a prelude to Burgoyne's subsequent surrender at the Battle of Saratoga.